 Samson Academy Course: Healthcare Industry: Cleveland Clinic History and Mission

-In his more than 35 years at Cleveland Clinic, Rob Coulton has held a number of managerial positions throughout the organization.
-Currently, he is the Executive Director of Staff Affairs in the Office of Professional Staff Affairs, overseeing the recruitment, retention, compensation, benefits and policies of Cleveland Clinic's professional staff.
+In his more than 35 years at Cleveland Clinic, Rob Coulton held a number of managerial positions throughout the organization.
+As the Executive Director of Staff Affairs in the Office of Professional Staff Affairs, he oversaw the recruitment, retention, compensation, benefits and policies of Cleveland Clinic's professional staff.

 Prior to joining Cleveland Clinic, he served as an assistant administrator in a nursing home in Euclid, Ohio.
 In 1973, Mr. Coulton joined Cleveland Clinic as an Administrative Services Coordinator.
 In 1987, after having held managerial positions in the hospital and serving six years as Administrator for the Department of Neurology, he was appointed as Executive Director of Professional Staff Affairs.

 Mr. Coulton completed his undergraduate degree at Rio Grande College, Texas, and holds an MBA from Baldwin Wallace University, Berea, Ohio.